Table of Contents

 python swirl.py restart

-• Add a PostgreSQL SearchProvider like the one provided with the Funding Dataset
+1. Add a PostgreSQL SearchProvider, such as the one configured for the Funding Dataset.

 {